Jimbly/dcjam2025/Jimb-TODO.md

     * big cash reward is just slightly less than cost of next chicken hat
       * 2000 each?
     * final hat is another 2K, requires a few grind trips back to Zone 2
+* full run-through with no repeated monster kills, and forgetting to heal: ended with all stuff and $50, 2 medkits, not enough to beat guard, perfect!

 Wrap-up
 * Disable `/`